The Horse Thief: Reception

 On review aggregator Rotten Tomatoes, The Horse Thief has an approval rating of 96% based on 27 reviews.
-Derek Adams from the magazine Time Out gave the film a good review, stating: "It offers the most awesomely plausible account of Tibetan life and culture ever seen in the west.
-It's one of the few films whose images show you things you've never seen before."
+Derek Adams from Time Out gave the film a good review: "It offers the most awesomely plausible account of Tibetan life and culture ever seen in the west.
+It's one of the few films whose images show you things you've never seen before".
 Janet Maslin from The New York Times gave it three out of five stars, concluding: "The Chinese film The Horse Thief is best watched as pure spectacle, since it unfolds almost entirely without benefit of dialogue.
 What little talk there is tends to be plain and to the point (If only we had stew).
-However, from the scenic and ethnographic standpoints the film is often quite arresting."
+However, from the scenic and ethnographic standpoints the film is often quite arresting".
 Jonathan Rosenbaum writing for the Chicago Reader praising the film, saying: "Tian's originality and mastery of sound and image communicate directly, beyond the immediate trappings of the film's slender plot (a horse thief expelled from his clan) and regional culture (Buddhist death rituals), expressing an environmental and ecological mysticism that suggests a new relationship between man and nature.
-Tian had said that he made this for the 21st century, yet even today it's a film of the future."
+Tian had said that he made this for the 21st century, yet even today it's a film of the future".

 In 1988, The Horse Thief won the "Distribution Help Award" (tied with Yeelen) at the Fribourg International Film Festival.
 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.

 Film director Martin Scorsese listed the film (which was not widely released in foreign countries until the early 1990s) as the number one film of the decade on the television show Roger Ebert & the Movies.
 Since Ebert's colleague Gene Siskel had died earlier on in the year, Ebert invited Scorsese as a special guest to share his top ten list in 1999.